NeilyWorld Birding Annapolis Valley - Middleton

 Map of Riverside Park and Middleton Sewage Treatment Plant

 That brings us to the Middleton Sewage Treatment Plant, likely the single best birding site in town.
 It can be reached by going WSW 550 metres from the town centre (Main & Commercial Streets) along Main Street until you reach St. John's United Church on the left.
 Turn into the parking lot just east of the church and drive through it to the rear (this is the road into the lagoons!).
-There is a gate at the rear of the parking lot, which is left open during working hours on weekdays.
-Drive in about 400 metres from Main Street to the lagoons, or about 320 m from the gate.
+There is a gate at the rear of the parking lot, which is sometimes open during working hours on weekdays.
+You can drive in, about 400 metres from Main Street to the lagoons, or about 320 m from the gate.
 But it is best to walk in, birding along the way.
-There are two ponds both of which may be viewed from here.
-Remember that this is a working operation, so park off to the side if you leave your car and stay clear of any activity, and watch for staff leaving who may lock the gate.
-The lagoons are plastic wrapped so don't expect too much, but there are Mallard, Wood Duck, Double-crested Cormorant, Spotted Sandpiper, swallows and gulls during the spring through fall period.
+There are two lined sewage treatment ponds, both of which may be viewed from the fence.
+Remember that this is a working operation, so if you drive in, park off to the side if you leave your car and stay clear of any activity, and watch for staff leaving who may lock the gate.
+The lagoons are plastic wrapped so don't expect too much, but there are Mallard, Wood Duck, Green-winged Teal, Double-crested Cormorant, Great Blue Heron, Eastern Phoebe, swallows and gulls during the spring through fall period.
 Common Nighthawks can be seen on August evenings.
 There are two sliver ponds east of the lagoons which attract a variety of birds, including Solitary Sandpipers in late summer and fall.
 In the SE corner, the Annapolis River can be seen, sometimes producing Hooded or Common Mergansers.
 The South Shore - Annapolis Rail Trail passes along the SW end of the lagoons.
 The ponds can be reached easily from there, as well.
 In late summer through fall, shorebirds can be found in small numbers.
 Spotted, Solitary, Semipalmated & Least Sandpipers, and Lesser & Greater Yellowlegs are the most regular.
 Rare birds seen here include a Long-billed Dowitcher that spent a week or so here in late September 2019 and a Blue-gray Gnatcatcher that spent over a month here from late July through August 2020.

 One of the sliver ponds east of the sewage lagoons